anustg/solstice-scripts/README.md

 # Introduction
-This repository is under developing scripts and wrappers for Solstice ray-tracing software.
+This repository contains the wrappers for running the Solstice ray-tracing software.
+(Development in progress ..)

 # Solstice Installation
 * In Linux system (e.g. Ubuntu 16.04):